inkline/inkline/packages/inkline3/src/components/ITable/docs/en.md

 <i-alert color="info" class="_margin-top:1">
     <template #icon><i-icon icon="info" class="h4"></i-icon></template>
-    <p>If your tables require more features such as sorting, filtering and rendering, you might want to take a look at the <router-link to="/docs/components/datatable/introduction">Datatable</router-link> component.</p>
+    <p>If your tables require more features such as sorting, filtering and rendering, you might want to take a look at the <router-link :to="{ name: 'docs-components-datatable-introduction' }">Datatable</router-link> component.</p>
 </i-alert>